ignasipuch/pelissimo/README.md

 ## Examples

 In all cases the usage of the flag _-h_ is recommended in order to understand the possibilities offered by the script.
-In case of doubt all functions are commented.
-For example

 ```
 python path/to/code/bootstrapping.py -h
 ```

+In case of doubt the code can be read since all the functions are commented and explained.

 ### analysis